wakatime/wakatime-cli/TROUBLESHOOTING.md

 * [More Troubleshooting Info][faq debug plugins]
 * [Official API Docs][api docs]

 [faq debug plugins]: https://wakatime.com/faq#debug-plugins
 [api docs]: https://wakatime.com/developers/
 [locating IDE log files]: https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files

+## SSH configuration

+If you are connected to a remote host using the [ssh extension](https://code.visualstudio.com/docs/remote/ssh) you might want to force WakaTime to run locally instead on the server.
+This configuration is needed when the server you connect is shared among other people.
+Please follow [this](https://code.visualstudio.com/docs/remote/ssh#_advanced-forcing-an-extension-to-run-locally-remotely) guide.